Trout Fishing Gear to Get You Started

 Some rods in particular to check out are the Fenwick Eagle GT, which has great action and a five-year warranty unbelievable for the price, and the Shakespeare Ugly Stik Lite rods which are known for their indestructibility.

 Another must-have.
 If you buy your gear at a local retailer, chances are they have the equipment to spool line onto your reel spool very quickly.
 In fact, if you buy the rod and reel there, most retailers will do it for free, assuming you don't request an outlandishly expensive line type.
-I have already written about selecting fishing line; feel free to read through that for more in-depth information.
-Rather than repeat myself, I'll cut to it here.

 - 4 to 8 lb test